551UK/eBayFixer-iOS14/README.md

 It also enables the old app's native newer item-service feature path where required.

 ### Version checks
 The tweak bypasses the expired/update-required checks and presents a newer app version to the services that require it.
-DCS is kept on the real **6.96.0** version because newer spoofed DCS versions are rejected by the server.
+DCS is kept on the real **6.96.0** version because newer spoofed DCS versions are rejected by the server..